jorgef/engineeringladders/Managing-Managers.md

 ## Oversight

-Managers have a hard time balancing how to delegate effectively without losing the control over their teams.
-Staying connected to the details without micromanaging is certainly one the most difficult tasks for a manager (especially for managers of managers).
+Managers usually have a hard time balancing how to delegate effectively without losing the control over their teams.
+Staying connected to the details without interfering is certainly one the most difficult tasks for a manager (especially for managers of managers).
+It is important for managers to empower the team to make decisions while being on top of what is going on.

 ![Oversight](/charts/dashboard-oversight.png)